Novel Coronavirus (COVID-19)

 The hours of operation for the UPEI Chaplaincy Centre Food Bank are Tuesdays and Thursdays from 10 am–12 pm.
 The Food Bank accepts monetary donations online at upei.ca/donate (please designate your option in the dropdown menu), and food donations when it is open.

-Many other services will continue to be provided by employees who are working remotely.
+Some services may continue to be provided virtually or by employees who are working remotely according to their area's Stage Three plan.
 Please note that some services and hours of operation may vary in order to accommodate changing circumstances.

 UPEI Athletics and Recreation programming and facilities, including the UPEI Chi-Wan Young Sports Centre, were suspended/closed on March 15, 2020 due to the COVID-19 pandemic.
 UPEI Athletics and Recreation developed a plan to re-open in compliance with public health guidance and UPEI’s Operational Ease-Back Plan.
-The UPEI Fitness Centre is opening in phases, with reduced operating hours and to current members only, beginning on Tuesday, June 23, 2020.
-New memberships and day passes will not be available at this time.
+The UPEI Fitness Centre began re-opening in phases on June 23, 2020, with reduced operating hours and to current members only.
+New memberships and day passes are not at this time.
 In order to meet physical distancing requirements and capacity limits, a process to book sessions/classes at the UPEI Fitness Centre has been established.
 The UPEI Artificial Turf Field and UPEI Alumni Canada Games Place reopened on Wednesday, June 24, 2020.
-Booking information and guidelines Panther Academy programming will be announced at a later date.
+Booking information and guidelines

 In line with physical distancing guidelines from the PEI Chief Public Health Office, we advise that people should avoid gatherings where a two-metre distance is not possible.
 To help mitigate the spread of COVID-19, UPEI has enhanced cleaning procedures and increased the frequency of cleaning in high-traffic areas.